University Park Faculty

 Lic.
 Phil.
 (M.A.), Zurich University, Switzerland; Ph.D.
 Columbia University, 1992

-Professor of Russian and Comparative Literature, served as head of the Department of Germanic and Slavic Languages and Literatures from 2001 to 2008.
-He is a native speaker of (Swiss) German with an M.A. in French philology from Zurich University and a Ph.D. in Russian literature from Columbia University.
-His research interests include symbolism, literary relations between Russia and Western Europe, the translation of poetry, utopian and genre studies, and Russian translingual writers.
-He has published numerous articles in Slavic and comparative literature journals and is the author of two monographs: Baudelaire in Russia (University Press of Florida, 1996), and Russian Minimalism: From the Prose Poem to the Anti-Story (Northwestern University Press, 2003).
-In addition he has published five editions of Russian, Romanian, and Ukrainian poetry in his German verse translation.
-Prof. Wanner is spending the 2008/09 academic year as a visiting scholar at the Peter Szondi Institute for General and Comparative Literature at the Free University of Berlin, where he is writing a book on translingual Russian literature.
+A native of Switzerland, Adrian Wanner studied French and Russian Philology in Zurich, Paris, Leningrad, and at Columbia University.
+He has taught at Penn State since 1996.
+His research interests include symbolism, literary relations between Russia and Western Europe, the translation of poetry, utopian and genre studies.
+More recently, he has focused on contemporary diaspora fiction, especially the literature written by Russian-Jewish émigré authors in French, German, English, and Hebrew.
+He has published numerous articles in Slavic and comparative literature journals and is the author of three monographs: Baudelaire in Russia (University Press of Florida, 1996), Russian Minimalism: From the Prose Poem to the Anti-Story (Northwestern University Press, 2003), and Out of Russia: Fictions of a New Translingual Diaspora (Northwestern University Press, 2011).
+In addition he has published six editions of Russian, Romanian, and Ukrainian poetry in his German verse translation.
+His most recent book, published in 2013, is a bilingual Russian-German edition of the poetry of Vladislav Khodasevich.